jbcodeforce/aws-studies/docs/data/index.md

 **Redis** is a multi AZ with Auto-Failover, supports read replicas to scale on the read operations and to have high availability.
 It has data durability using AOF persistence, and has backup and restore features.

+Redis authentication tokens enable Redis to require a token (password) before allowing clients to execute commands, thereby improving data security.
+IAM Auth is not supported by ElastiCache.

 **Memcached** is a multi-node for partitioning of data (sharding), and no persistence, no backup and restore, not HA via replication.
 It is based on a multi-threaded architecture.